Car Buying Strategies

 Spending a lot of money on any vehicle can be nerve-wracking for drivers.
 As a result, consumers will be happy to know that the J.D.
 Power 2019 U.S. Vehicle Dependability Study named the Toyota Tundra the most reliable full-size pickup truck.
 This study looked at the number of problems reported for each type of truck in a three year period.
 Tundra owners reported fewer issues than those with a Chevrolet Silverado, Ford Super-Duty, and others.
 This helps the Tundra not only reassure drivers but also maintain its value as the years go on.

-Reasons Not to Buy a 2020 Toyota Tundra – The Cons
+Reasons You May Not Like the 2020 Toyota Tundra – The Cons

 1. Transmission Only Has Six Gears